Blaizzy/mlx-embeddings/docs/Manpage.md

-brew(1) -- The missing package manager for macOS
+brew(1) -- The Missing Package Manager for macOS
 ================================================

 ## SYNOPSIS